 In addition there is the regulated duct offer from Proximus: for some ducts the BIPT has imposed the obligation for Proximus to grant access.
 You will find more information on the page about market regulation in Belgium.

 The Broadband Cost Reduction Directive imposes the obligation that certain types of work should be coordinated under certain conditions.
 The Belgian regulation is even more strict in order to limit inconveniences resulting from road work as much as possible.
-As such there are specific platforms that have to be used to coordinate work (see the pages about GIPOD, PoWalCo and Osiris) and there are also periods during which no new road work is allowed.
-More information can be found on the pages about the permit procedures in the Flemish Region, the Walloon Region and the Brussels Capital Region.
+As such there are specific platforms that have to be used to coordinate work and there are also periods during which no new road work is allowed.

 In principle operators are free to set their own prices unless the BIPT has designated them as operators having significant market power (SMP) and imposed the price control obligation on them.
 This price control always applies to the wholesale market (the tariffs for other operators who want to use the network), so not to the end-user tariffs.